shred/mkdocs-maven-plugin/README.md

 * `mkdocsPath` (Property: `mkdocs.toolPath`): The location of the `mkdocs` tool that is to be executed.
 By default, it uses the first `mkdocs` command in your system path.

+* `mkdocsCommand` (Property: `mkdocs.toolCommand`): Used as an alternative to `mkdocsPath`, it contains a list of `<arg>` options for the full `mkdocs` command and extra parameters.
+This can be used e.g. if mkdocs is to be run directly in Python.
+If set, `mkdocsPath` is ignored.

+* `environmentVars` (Property: `mkdocs.environment`): An optional map of environment variables to be set before running mkdocs.

 All configuration parameters are optional.

 ### `mkdocs:build`